trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ##### End of lines

-Lines containing directives must end with a `;` or NGINX will fail to load the configuration and report an error.
+Lines containing directives must end with a semicolon (`;`), otherwise NGINX will fail to load the configuration and report an error.

 ##### Variables, Strings, and Quotes